Crypto License in Germany 2025

 Crypto Licence in Germany AML/CFT regulations are enforced by BaFin’s Department for the Prevention of Money Laundering.
 To comply with the regulations, every crypto company must have internal procedures that would enable the detection of suspicious transactions.
 These procedures should protect the reputation and financial strength of the cryptocurrency company, as well as guarantee the integrity and stability of the entire financial market by ensuring transparency in business relationships and transactions through the use of a combination of precautionary measures.

 The first important pillar of the prevention of money laundering is risk management.
 Every crypto company should have a risk management function corresponding with the type and scope of the business.
 It includes risk analysis processes and internal risk measures.
 A risk management function is effective if it takes all the company’s economic activities into account, including individual risks, and has a regular assessment of internal anti-money laundering procedures in place.
 The risk analysis helps to determine and assess risks concerning money laundering and terrorist financing and it must be clearly documented and regularly reviewed to determine whether updates are necessary.
-Considering the novelty and complexity of cryptographic technologies and the different levels of anonymisation inherent to crypto activities, it’s imperative to focus on the product risks.
+Considering the novelty and complexity of crypto technologies and the different levels of anonymisation inherent to crypto activities, it’s imperative to focus on the product risks.

 Another important AML/CFT pillar is customer due diligence processes.
 A crypto company must identify the contracting party and, where applicable, the person acting on their behalf, the beneficial owner, the purpose and intended nature of the business relationship, and establish if the contracting party or the beneficial owner is a politically exposed person.
 Risk-management processes will help decide whether simplified due diligence requirements or enhanced due diligence requirements are to be fulfilled.